 Near the tomb of the Unknown Warrior is a plaque to honor Prime Minister Winston Churchill.
 It was unveiled by Queen Elizabeth II on 19th September 1965, the 25th anniversary of the Battle of Britain, and a wreath was laid by his widow.
 He is buried near Blenheim Palace in Oxfordshire with other family members.

 The nave is the main public part of the Abbey.
-This is where you would most likely sit if you came to a service.
+This is where commoners would most likely sit at a service.
 While you are in the nave take time to admire the medieval ceiling and chandeliers.

 As you walk around the area, you will notice several important people commemorated here: